My Favorite Homemade Salsa for Canning | Bold, Spicy, Simple

 Canning essentials

-When water bath canning, you’ll need a few essentials so make sure to have these items on hand:
+When using a water bath canner as your food processor, you’ll need a few essentials so make sure to have these items on hand:

 Shop salsa canning essentials: